Warning: Spoilers ahead.

 In some ways, the underlying story of Yeh Kaali Kaali Ankhein seems reminiscent of men’s rights activists’ complaints that women are manipulative and evil, that men are compelled into marriages against their will, and ultimately women, money and power are all equally destructive.
 Given that Purva is conventionally more attractive looking, compared to “Manchester” Shikha (as Vikrant’s friend Golden calls her), it seems even more in sync with men’s rights claims that it is “these attractive women” who are the Absolute Worst.
 This, combined with the minimal exploration of Purva’s character, leaves me uncomfortable about the storyline.

 Finally, Akheraj’s power is shown through displays of gratuitious violence, from chainsawing through the SSP’s body, to randomly shooting and slashing people’s throats, and an extended shooting scene, when threats would have sufficed.
 The intention is to make the show ‘gritty’ and portray exactly how deeply Vikrant is trapped, although it is questionable whether the brutal scenes of hacking bodies and burning people with acid were necessary when implications would have sufficed.
+Most importantly, killing off Ravinder was one of the most unnecessary acts, and I wasn’t sure what was the extra point it was trying to prove, over and above the fact that Akheraj’s men are dangerous and chasing Shikha’s family.
 Undoubtedly, each episode had me curious about the next one – which is remarkable given how restless I am while watching shows.
 But the show ends in a disappointing cliffhanger, as the killer whom Vikrant has hired to kill Purva, ends up kidnapping her instead, asking for more money as ransom.
 The final scene of the last episode is also unsatisfactory as it doesn’t tie in with the first scene of the first episode, where Vikrant is seen shooting some men from inside a dilapidated house.

 This ultimately leads me to a relevant question – will I watch Season 2 of Yeh Kaali Kaali Ankhein?
 Possibly, but I will be unapologetically fast-forwarding my way through it.